-The comparison to TCCON measurements is shown in Figure 23.
+The comparison to TCCON measurements is shown in Figure 13.
 Contrary to the aircraft data, the concentration fields from the satellite-based inversions clearly agree with the measurements better than those from the surface-based inversion.
 Both the bias and the standard deviation are consistently smaller.
 This is not unexpected: a bias-correction was added to the satellite products to make them consistent with the surface-based inversion, which already indicates a model-specific inconsistency between the surface concentrations and the total column concentrations.
 And while TCCON data are not used directly to bias-correct the current generation of satellite retrievals, they are still employed as a quality check to ensure general consistency.
 As such a solution to the inversion problem that minimizes the model-data mismatch to the satellite columns is also expected to agree well with the independent total column measurements of TCCON.

 At the same time, the good agreement suggests that there is no significant drift of the measurements over time, for example.
-The one station with very poor agreement is a mountain site (Zugspitze), at which representation errors of the total column are expected.
+Zugspitze, a mountain site, shows poor agreement, which can be attributed to representation errors of the total column due to the high altitude.